Table of Contents

 While it’s believed that the symbol has its roots in the 11th century, its connection to Jerusalem is more recent, dating back to the latter half of the 13th century.
 Like the Maltese cross, the Jerusalem cross was especially significant during the Crusades of the Middle Ages.
 It was used as a heraldic cross and as an emblem of Jerusalem, the Holy Land over which the Crusaders were fighting the Moslems.

 Godfrey de Boullion, a leader of the Crusades, was one of the earliest to use the Jerusalem Cross as a symbol of Jerusalem, after it was captured and became a crusader state, known as the Latin Kingdom of Jerusalem.
-In 1291, the Crusader state was overthrown, but for Christians, the cross continued to be a symbol of Jerusalem.back to menu ↑
+In 1291, the Crusader state was overthrown, but for Christians, the cross continued to be a symbol of Jerusalem.

 There are several meanings believed to be represented by the Jerusalem Cross.

-- Christ and the Evangelists – The design is also considered to be a representation of Christ, represented by the central cross and the four Evangelists (Matthew, Mark, Luke and John), represented by the four smaller crosses.
+Some believe that the cross represents Christ and the four evangelists.
+Chris is represented by the central cross, and the four Evangelists (Matthew, Mark, Luke, and John), are represented by the four smaller crosses.

-- Christ and the Earth – Another interpretation posits Christ as the central cross and the four corners of the earth represented by the four crosses.
+Another interpretation posits Christ as the central cross and the four corners of the earth are represented by the four crosses.
 Seen in this light, the design symbolizes the spreading of Christianity to all four corners of the world.

-- Crusading Nations – The five crosses may symbolize the five nations that played an active role during the Crusades – Great Britain, Spain, France, Germany and Italy.
+The five crosses may symbolize the five nations that played an active role during the Crusades – Great Britain, Spain, France, Germany, and Italy.
 However, if this is the case, which of these five nations is represented by the central cross?

-The Lorraine Cross has sometimes been called the Jerusalem cross, but this is erroneous.
-These two crosses are completely different in appearance, as the Lorraine cross is more traditional, consisting of a vertical beam with two horizontal crossbeams.back to menu ↑
+The Lorraine Cross has sometimes been called the Jerusalem Cross, but this is not correct.
+These two crosses are completely different in appearance, as the Lorraine cross is more traditional, consisting of a vertical beam with two horizontal crossbeams.

 Jerusalem Cross in Use Today

-The Jerusalem remains an enduring symbol of Christianity and a reminder of its connection to the Middle East.
-Its beautiful design is often worn in jewelry and decorative items for those looking for a unique variant to the Christian cross.
+The Jerusalem Cross remains an enduring symbol of Christianity and a reminder of its connection to the Middle East.
+Its beautiful design is often worn in jewelry and decorative items for those looking for a unique variant of the Christian cross.